 lab worker uses barcode scanner to catalogue rack of blood samples with purple caps in front of computer

-Regain Control with a Lab Inventory System
+Lab Inventory System: Regain Control of Your Lab Inventory

-Adding equipment, software tools and members to the team are exciting parts of lab growth, but excitement can wane as lab members realize that inventory management did not keep pace.
+Adding equipment, software tools and members to the team are exciting parts of lab growth, but excitement can wane as lab members realize that the lab inventory system did not keep pace.
 In many cases, labs are using low-tech options such as Excel spreadsheets or disparate paper-based systems to manage their lab inventory.
 These approaches confound as each lab manager creates their own unique way of managing inventory, resulting in redundant purchases and an excess of lab materials.
 Or worse — running out of vital inventory, leading to a significant disruption in lab operations.

 Lab inventory management systems address these challenges by helping labs transition from a diverse array of paper clipboards and spreadsheets to a centralized and ordered system.
 All of this makes it easier to locate and track a wide variety of lab inventory, such as specimens, clinical samples, cultures and culture media, collection kits, protective gear, and chemicals and buffers.

-Contents: What Are They? | Key Features | The Challenge
+Contents: What Are They? | Key Features | Choosing the Right System

-What Are Lab Inventory Systems?
+What Is a Lab Inventory System?

 Lab inventory systems are software tools used to track and manage materials and supplies within a laboratory, ensuring organization and accessibility of resources.
 These systems are built to improve lab efficiency, allow accurate stock control, forecast future usage, prevent waste, and maintain regulatory requirements and accountability.